Featured Cabins

 Pinhão, Portugal

-Relax as your Scenic Space-Ship meanders its way through the spectacular Douro Valley towards Pinhão.
-Admire the beaty along the steep riverbanks lined with terraced vineyards and majestic quintas as you cruise along the Douro River.
+Today you willmeander your way through the waters of the spectacular Douro Valley towards Pinhão.
+Admire the beauty along the steep riverbanks lined with terraced vineyards and majestic quintas as you cruise along the Douro River.

 This afternoon you’ll dock in Pinhão, set on one of the prettiest parts of the Douro River.
-This small village is surrounded by terraced vineyards and produces exceptional Pport wine.
-Look out for the charming riverside train station decorated with azulejos (hand-painted tiles) depicting the annual grape harvest.
-There’s also an opportunity to try your hand at painting your own azulejos at a workshop.
+This small village is surrounded by terraced vineyards and produces exceptional Port wine.
+Look out for the charming riverside train station decorated with azulejos (hand-painted mosaic tiles) depicting the annual grape harvest.
+There’s also an opportunity to try your hand at painting your own azulejos during an on board workshop.

 Barca d’Alva, Portugal